YPA Logo

 We host events including speaker series with Congressional Representatives, roundtables with local activists, art-activism events, and civic-related game nights.
 These events have provided over 11,000 students across North Carolina an opportunity to learn more about politics while increasing their sense of civic responsibility.

 We also hold Democracy Days on college campuses, where we lead event programming in partnership with institutions across campus.
-Our inaugural Democracy Days at Duke University each doubled voter turnout compared to other days of early voting, mobilizing an estimated 300 additional voters each time.
+Our Democracy Days at Duke University each doubled voter turnout compared to other days of early voting, mobilizing an estimated 300 additional voters each time.

 Student Voter Mobilization